rails/weblog/_posts/2020-10-29-Rails-6-1-beta1-release.markdown

 ## Destroy Associations Async

-Destroy associations asycn adds the ability for applications to `destroy` associations in a background job.
+Destroy associations async adds the ability for applications to `destroy` associations in a background job.
 This can help you avoid timeouts and other performance issues in your application when destroying data.
 The [implementation](https://github.com/rails/rails/pull/40157) was a group effort - the PR was started by [George Claghorn](https://github.com/georgeclaghorn) from Basecamp, further support added by [Cory Gwin](https://github.com/gwincr11) of GitHub and finalized by [Rafael França](https://github.com/rafaelfranca) and [Adrianna Chang](https://github.com/adrianna-chang-shopify) from Shopify.

 ## Error Objects